Travel Vaccines and Advice for Iraq

 There is little to no rain in summer.
 Nearly all Iraq’s annual rainfall occurs from November to April.
 Mountainous areas receive significantly more rain than other regions.

-How Safe is Iraq?
+How Safe Is Iraq?

 The State Department advises against travel to Iraq for a variety of reasons including terrorism and kidnapping.
 Make sure to take extra precautions before and during your trip.